bcw222/chromium-website/site/getting-involved/become-a-committer/index.md

 src](https://chromium.googlesource.com/chromium/src/) Git repository, and get an existing committer to nominate you.
 You will need at least two other committers to support the nomination, so getting at least three different people to review your patches is a good idea.

 It is unfortunately not easy to define what a non-trivial patch is, because a one-line change might be subtle, and changes that touch lots of files might still be trivial.
 For example, changes that are more-or-less mechanical (e.g., renaming functions) will probably be considered trivial.
+Here are some
+guidelines:

+* "nontrivial" means literally "anything other than trivial"; it explicitly is not the same thing as "major" or "significant".
+If it took you more than 0.5 seconds of thought, it's probably nontrivial.
+* Even a small change is nontrivial if the rationale or benefit was nontrivial to arrive at.
+* Almost any change that isn't a pure comment change, symbol rename, or clearly-obvious-on-its-face rewording whose effects are completely local (e.g. a transforms like "a += 1" -> "++a") is a nontrivial change.
-That said, don't worry that the bar is impossibly high; you won't normally need a hundred CLs to find ten that qualify, and if you aren't certain whether your work meets the bar, just ask an existing committer.
+* Don't worry that the bar is impossibly high; you won't normally need a hundred CLs to find ten that qualify.
+* If you aren't certain whether your work meets the bar, ask an existing committer.

 Perhaps the most important aspect of being a committer is that you will be able to review and approve other people's changes, so we're looking for whether we